patrickbucher/factorizer/article/article.md

      divisible by $p$, then $n = p \times q$.
 Checking divisibility of $n$ by $q
      >= p$ will only give results that would have been found earlier in the process.
-If $p = q$, then $n = p^2$ and $\sqrt{n} = p$, so $\sqrt{n}$ is the upper limit of primes to be tested divisibility for.
+If $p = q$, then $n = p^2$ and $\sqrt{n} = p$, so $\sqrt{n}$ is the upper limit of primes to be tested for divisibility.
 2. The sequence of prime numbers found of length $n$, which must be ordered ascendingly, is processed from $p_0$ to $p_{n-1}$ with index $i$:
     1. The number $x$ is divided by the prime number $p_i$, yielding a rest $r$